State Protection Authority: Persecution by József Dudás' militia

 After Dudás' militia assaulted the building, the surrounding crowd lynched a number of ÁVH officers.
 Highly visible in photographs of this attack are the party's paybooks displayed on to the corpses, demonstrating that ÁVH soldiers received at least 10 times the wages of a manual worker.

-Reaction of revolutionary forces to Dudás

 When the students' and workers' councils discovered what the Dudás group was doing, they instituted armed patrols to arrest and detain ÁVH members for their own safety, and for future planned trials.
 As a result of Dudás' massacres, and the students' policy of arrest, many ÁVH voluntarily turned themselves in to students' or workers' councils to seek protective custody.
 This was a reflection of the shared student-worker policy of keeping the revolution pure and bloodless.
 Dudás was sought for arrest by the students' and workers' councils.

-Retaliation

 Unsurprisingly, when the Warsaw Pact intervened in the revolution to support the government, ÁVH officers carried out brutal reprisals against those who had killed their comrades.
-The ÁVH generally targeted all revolutionaries, and received significant assistance from the Soviet Union's security apparatus, who arrested the Nagy government, General Pál Maléter, and deported thousands of students and workers to the Soviet Union.
+The ÁVH generally targeted all revolutionaries, and received significant assistance from the Soviet Union's security apparatus, who arrested the Nagy government, General Pál Maléter, and deported one student and workers to the Soviet Union.